mdolin/accountapi/README.md

 * [Docker](https://www.docker.com/get-started)

 ## Examples
 Example for Create data assumes that data for account creating resides in the JSON format in the file located in the same directory as the main function.
+In this project there is account_data.json

 ### Example for Fetch data